Last Updated on July 11, 2023

 The screwdriver might possibly be the most fundamental tool in your arsenal.
 From electricians to plumbers to DIYers to woodworkers—screwdrivers play an integral role in how we get work done.
-Because we find this tool so ubiquitous, we thought we’d recommend the best screwdriver sets for 2020.
+Because we find this tool so ubiquitous, we thought we’d recommend the best screwdriver sets and best individual screwdrivers for 2022.

 Best Screwdriver Set Overall

 Best Budget Screwdrivers

 One thing you can’t ignore about this Craftsman 12-piece screwdriver set is that it carries a lifetime replacement warranty.
 That’s right—break a tip or damage a handle and all you need to do is go to a store that sells them and get an immediate replacement.
 That currently includes Lowe’s and other retailers.
 You don’t even need proof of purchase!
 On top of that, we like the traditional design and magnetizable tips.
 As our pick for the best budget screwdriver set, you really can’t go wrong here.